JackMiszencin/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Managers

 Managers may have the ability to approve a case's case plan and/or closure, depending on configuration.
 To check to see if any approvals have been requested for a case, a manager can go to the Approvals form on the case view page (pictured above).
-As you can see, an entry for an approval in the forms will tell you what type of approval it is (BIA, Case Plan or Closure).
+As you can see, an entry for an approval in the forms will tell you what type of approval it is (Case Plan or Closure).

-To perform an approval, go into the ACTIONS button dropdown, click "Approvals," and then click either "Approve Case Plan," "Approve Closure," or "Approve BIA," depending on the type of approval.
+To perform an approval, go into the ACTIONS button dropdown, click "Approvals," and then click either "Approve Case Plan," or "Approve BIA," depending on the type of approval.
 You will see a modal like the one pictured below.
 To complete the approval, simply click the "Yes" check box, add in any necessary comments, then click "SUBMIT."

 ![](/img/image93.png)